In the Beginning

 Our goal is to market technology that reduces both the subjectivity and overall dependence on human labor for routine environmental observations, thereby increasing data quality and lowering the its customers' cost of daily operations.
 Measurement products cover surface and upper air weather parameters for solar radiation, air temperature, ambient dew point/humidity, barometric pressure, winds and precipitation, and eventually even space weather, covering "mud to sun."
 YES specialize in creative adaptation of these core sensing technologies to address customer's custom remote observation applications.

 Since 1989, Yankee engineers have been focused on solving some of the most difficult measuring problems known to man, including global warming, acid rain, and ozone depletion.
 Our instrumentation products help solve some of your most difficult challenges in temperature and moisture, atmospheric radiation and remote automated weather observation.
 More recently, Yankee has focused its efforts on operational meteorology and homeland defense, such as tracking winds that might carry a plume from a dirty bomb.
 Automated Total Sky Imagers and Radiosonde Launchers reduce or eliminate the need for human observers, freeing personnel to work on more value-added tasks.
-Yankee introduced the world's first no-moving-parts precipitation sensor based on hotplate technology licensed from the National Center for Atmospheric Research.
+Yankee introduced the world's first no-moving-parts precipitation sensor based on Total Meteorology Station technology.
 This novel sensor will lead to important improvements in air and road safety in winter conditions.

 YES is committed to building a leadership position in the advanced environmental sensing.
 How has a small company developed so many new innovative products?
 Over the past decade, YES engineers have teamed with several world class research universities, including: